 - The police report number

 - Never, ever admit fault.
-Do not sign any documents unless it is for the police, and limit discussion of the accident to police or medical professionals providing care.
+Do not sign any documents unless it is for the police, and limit discussion of the accident to the police or medical professionals providing care.
 Avoid discussing the details of the accident with the other party.

-- Make an accurate record by telling the police exactly what happened, and do not guess or speculate about what may have happened.
+- Make an accurate record by telling the police exactly what happened.
+Do not guess or speculate about what may have happened.

-- If you are still in shock from the accident and are not sure how injured you are, make sure to tell the officer that you are not yet sure the extent of your injuries rather than telling them you are not injured).
+- If you are still in shock from the accident and are not sure how injured you are, make sure to tell the officer that you are not yet sure of the extent of your injuries (rather than telling them you are not injured).
 If time passes and you find that you are, in fact, injured, this will help your case.

 - Seek medical attention.